About Stagger

 • Travel/jetlag

-Passing through time zones is an absolute nightmare for your circadian rhythm.
+Passing through time zones can wreak havoc on for your circadian rhythm.
 Your body clock is set on your initial time zone as you move through and into different time zones.
 The more time zones you pass through, the more confused your body clock will be.
 There’s no avoiding it, jet lag is one problem you just have to wait out.

 • Screen time